devops329/devops/instruction/deploymentStrategies/deploymentStrategies.md

 #### JWT Pizza Service

-The JWT Pizza backend uses a **Immutable** strategy that is managed by ECS and the EC2 application load balancer.
+The JWT Pizza backend uses an **Immutable** strategy that is managed by ECS and the EC2 application load balancer.
 When a new version is created, EC2 spins up the required number of containers and creates a new load balancer cluster.
 The old cluster is drained as all the new traffic is moved to the new cluster.
 Once all the traffic has been moved over and the health of the cluster is deemed to be acceptable, the old cluster is destroyed.
 If during the deployment, the health of the cluster is unacceptable, then the traffic is returned to the old cluster and the new cluster is destroyed.

 #### JWT Pizza

 The JWT Pizza frontend currently uses an **In Situ** strategy that is executed by your CI workflow.
 As soon as the S3 copy command is executed the new version files are available.
-Because the copy is not atomic, and the resource is never taken out of service, there may be situations where only some of the application files are present.
+Because the copy is not atomic, and the resource is never taken out of service, there may be situations where only some application files are present.
 However, CloudFront does cache files for a period of time and so only customers who experience a cache timeout during the deployment are likely to see a partially deployed application.

 For a production system, the situation for the JWT Pizza frontend is not really acceptable.
-Not only that, but it is difficult to rollback since it requires a new build and deployment of the files.
+Not only that, but it is difficult to roll back since it requires a new build and deployment of the files.
 That is something that could take 10 minutes or more, during which the application could be down.
 For this reason, we will move the frontend deployment to a strategy where the files are deployed atomically and can be quickly rolled back.